perfalcon/RoboND-Perception-P2-Project/writeup.md

 ![Ecludiean Clustering](https://github.com/perfalcon/RoboND-Perception-P2-Project/blob/master/images/ecludiean-cluster.PNG)

+Refer to the code in this python script : [Segmentation-Exercise2-Solution](https://github.com/perfalcon/RoboND-Perception-P2-Project/blob/master/scripts/segmentation.py)

-#### 2. Complete Exercise 3 Steps.
+#### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 In this exercise, we need to recognize each object and label them.
 We use the following algorithms to get the object.